dlatev/Getting-and-Cleaning-Data-Course-Project/README.md

 RUN_ANALYSIS.R

-In addition to the base package the script uses dplyr package The R script in the attached file performs the following opperations:
+The script uses dplyr package, in addition to the base package.
+It performs the following opperations:

 1. Downloads and extracts the source files.
 2. Loads the files in R